usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Pray for Paris_, by Westside Gunn
+- _caroline 2_, by caroline
 - _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA
-- _Pray for Paris_, by Westside Gunn
 - _Let Me Out_, by Fatboi Sharif, Driveby
 - _Totality_, by Natural Information Society, Bitchin Bajas
 - _Pro Unlimited_, by Various Artists